bilgedemiir/mini-vuln-app/readme.md

 - vulnerable: Contains intentionally vulnerable code for demonstration
 - secure: Includes fixed and secure implementations
-- main: Base version of the project
+- master: Base version of the project